MyNameIsTakenOMG/devops-learning/README.md

    - nslookup: `nslookup exmaple.myweb.com`: doesn't look up the local host file
    - dig: compared to nslookup, dig will return more details about the domain

+## CloudFormation
+ - `resources section`: Resources(not a list, but an object).<logical ID>.Type/Properties[] --> cloudformation template ref
+ - parameters:
+ - metadata: used to group up parameters(just like contacts book), but still need `parameter section`
+ - intrinsic functions:
+   - Ref